| For immediate release: Nov. 11, 2002 OAKLAND, CA

 projects throughout California (see http://ohp.parks.ca.gov

+for details.)
 The goal of this phase of the Fox project

 is to stabilize and restore the building's facade so that